daattali/beautiful-jekyll/_drafts/2020-ldap-channel-binding-and-ldap-signing-requirement-for-windows.md

 If your identity sources are configured as "Active Directory (Windows integrated)" or "LDAPS" you don't need to change anything.

-If you have an identity source configured with "simple" LDAP you will need to [enable LDAPS](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.psc.doc/GUID-98B36135-CDC1-435C-8F27-5E0D0187FF7E.html).
+If you have an identity source configured with "simple" LDAP you will face failed logins after the update.
+You need to [enable LDAPS](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.psc.doc/GUID-98B36135-CDC1-435C-8F27-5E0D0187FF7E.html).
 To enable LDAPS you will need the certificates of the domain controllers, the procedure is described [here](https://ldapwiki.com/wiki/Obtain%20a%20Certificate%20from%20Server).

+#### Horizon

+The VDI solution is [compatible ](https://kb.vmware.com/s/article/76062)with the update so nothing to do here.
+However you need to ensure that Horizon connects to vCenter using a secure identity source, otherwise the vCenter object will be in red in the Horizon manager health pane.

+#### App Volumes